AmanoTeam/Unalix-bot/README.md

 * It must start with `http://` or `https://` (case-sensitive)

-Note that Unalix can also identify links in forwarded messages and file captions.

 ### Is the bot safe?

 * Unalix does not permanently store or collect sent links/messages.